cdrummey216/whoami/artofliving.md

 # artofliving

 **Topics**
-* Why 'art of living'? //because art is self expression and living is expressing one's self over a lifetime.
+* Why 'art of living'? //'living' as 'art', because art is self expression and living is expressing one's self over a lifetime.
 * How?
 Themes.
 Life is good. //existential calm
 * by what thoughts and devices do you live your life? how do the themes you chose for yourself express themselves?